eclipse-zenoh/roadmap/rfcs/ALL/Key Expressions.md

 ## Adminspace

 As a convention, Zenoh team uses key expressions starting with `@` chunk to transmit control data in Zenoh.

+Note that from 0.11.0 onward, the adminspace will become its own namespace.

 ## Canon forms
 Wilds and DSLs by themselves introduce the possibility of multiple strings defining the same sets.